 Back to work in April 2023 after a whirlwind year of maternity leave and getting to grips with motherhood.
 With a slightly different role of the Sales Support Manager, Sophie will be working with the whole Berthon Sales Group to provide support for brokers, out of office support and managing deals where needed.
 A varied role – you will see Sophie at boat shows, in the office, still showing yachts and talking to clients whenever possible.

-Sailing Yacht broker Sophie Kemp was thrown head first into sailing on her grandparent’s retirement yacht PANORAMA – a one-off Sadler 40 deck saloon, in mainland Spain and the Balearics from a young age, but she did not like going anywhere on it for fear of sinking… How times have changed!
+Thrown head first into sailing on her grandparent’s retirement yacht PANORAMA – a one-off Sadler 40 deck saloon, in mainland Spain and the Balearics, from a young age, the one problem was that Sophie did not like going anywhere on it for fear of sinking… How times have changed!

 Having grown up in South West London I feel incredibly lucky to now live and work in the magical New Forest.
 My commute is often slowed down by a donkey, horse or cow!
 I am a keen runner and completed my 1st marathon in September 2020 and am spoilt by running the trails or sea wall we have on offer.
 When I am not in the forest I will be out in the Solent sailing on my parents Hylas 54, or on our Beneteau Antares 9.80, both boats were well used during my maternity leave and I managed to spend a total of 6 weeks cruising France and the South Coast.
 My son did his first Channel crossing at 4 months old.

-For the last few years I have also been involved in the organisation of the Bluewater Weekend which we run in conjunction with the World Cruising Club.
+I am also back to being involved with the Bluewater Weekend which we run in conjunction with the World Cruising Club.
 This has been a great event and I have thoroughly enjoyed putting it together.
-It is fantastic to see people come to it for inspiration and then come back a couple of years later having been there and done it and ready to help educate and inspire more bluewater cruisers.
+It is fantastic to see people come to it for inspiration and then come back a couple of years later having been there and done it and ready to help educate and inspire more bluewater cruisers.”